fastmachinelearning/qonnx/docs/overview.rst

 QONNX uses many custom operations (op_type in ONNX NodeProto) that are not defined in the ONNX operator schema.
 These custom nodes are marked with domain="qonnx.*" in the protobuf to identify them as such.
 These nodes can represent specific operations that we need for low-bit networks, or operations that are specific to a particular hardware backend.
 To get more familiar with custom operations and how they are created, please take a look in the Jupyter notebook about CustomOps (see chapter :ref:`tutorials` for details) or directly in the module :py:mod:`qonnx.custom_op`.

-.. note:: See the description of `this PR <https://github.com/Xilinx/finn-base/pull/6>`_ for more on how the operator wrapper library is organized.

 Custom ONNX Execution Flow
 ==========================